All About Winter Touring in Caravans and Motorhomes

 EN1645 and EN1646 insulation standards for caravans and motorhomes

-Grade 2 rating requires a level of insulation that, used in conjunction with the installed heating system, allows an interior temperature of 20 degrees C to be maintained when it is 0 Degrees C outside.
+Grade 2 rating requires a level of insulation that, used in conjunction with the installed heating system, allows an interior temperature of 20 degrees C to be maintained when it is zero degrees C outside.

 Carbon monoxide